The Enchanted April

-The Enchanted April is a 1922 novel by British writer Elizabeth von Arnim.
-The work was inspired by a month-long holiday to the Italian Riviera, and was probably the most widely read of her novels (as an English and American best seller in 1923).
+The Enchanted April is a 1922 novel by British-Australian writer Elizabeth von Arnim.
+The work was inspired by a month-long holiday to the Italian Riviera and was probably the most widely read of her novels (as an English and American best seller in 1923).

 Von Arnim wrote and set the book in the 15th century Castello Brown.
 Critic Terence de Vere White credited The Enchanted April with making the Italian resort of Portofino fashionable.